booyaa/booyaa.github.io/blog/2019-0007-run-rust-in-openfaas.md

 faas-cli new trustinrust --lange rust
 ```

-You want to edit `trustinrust.yml` and update the following values (other parts of the code have been omitted:
+You want to edit `trustinrust.yml` and update the following values (other parts of the code have been omitted):

 ```yml
 provider: